dbeef/pooptracer/README.md

 * Math is a little shady, make small reproducible scenes (defined in YML) to verify each part
 * Better color blending & Reflectivity modifier
 * Framebuffer postprocessing
+* Light source - add skybox in form of a plane above, if skybox hit, modify colors accordingly

 ### License: